HEP-FCC/root2gltf/README.md

 ## Config file

-The config file is optional.
-Without it, the converter exports the full geometry at the default traversal depth (2).
+Config file/object is optional.
+Without it, the converter exports the full geometry at the default traversal depth 2.
 Use a config when you need to:

-- **Hide parts** — exclude specific volumes from the output
+- **Hide parts:** exclude specific volumes from the output
-- **Group volumes** — combine multiple volumes into a single named view
+- **Group volumes:** combine multiple volumes into a single named view
-- **Increase depth** — traverse deeper into the geometry tree for more detail
+- **Increase depth:** traverse deeper into the geometry tree for more detail

 Here is what the fields do: